aai-institute/pyDVL/docs/value/the-core.md

 # Core values

-The Shapley values define a fair way to distribute payoffs amongst all participants (training points) when they form a grand coalition (the model is trained on the whole dataset).
+Shapley values define a fair way to distribute payoffs amongst all participants (training points) when they form a grand coalition, i.e. when the model is trained on the whole dataset.
 But they do not consider the question of
-stability: under which conditions do all participants form the grand coalition?
+stability: under which conditions do all participants in a game form the grand coalition?
 Are the payoffs distributed in such a way that prioritizes its formation?

-The Core is another approach to computing data values originating in cooperative game theory that attempts to ensure stability in the sense that it provides the set of feasible payoffs that cannot be improved upon by a subcoalition.
+The Core is another solution concept in cooperative game theory that attempts to ensure stability in the sense that it provides the set of feasible payoffs that cannot be improved upon by a sub-coalition.
 This can be interesting for some applications of data valuation because it yields values consistent with training on the whole dataset, avoiding the spurious selection of subsets.
+It was first introduced in this field by [@yan_if_2021].

 It satisfies the following 2 properties: